Lori Vallow, Chad Daybell located in Hawaii, missing siblings not found

 The marriage took place shortly after Daybell’s 49-year-old wife, Tammy Daybell, died Oct.
 19 in her Idaho home.
 Her death was initially ruled due to natural causes.
 Authorities later exhumed her body for an autopsy but the results have not been released, AZ Family reported.

 Before moving to Idaho, Lori lived in Chandler, Ariz., with her two children.
 In July 2019, Lori’s estranged husband, 62-year-old Charles Vallow, was shot dead in their home by her brother Alexander Lamar Cox.
-Cox told police 17-year-old Tylee had first taken out a metal baseball bat to defend her mother against Charles Vallow.
+Cox told police 17-year-old Tylee had first taken out an aluminum baseball bat to defend her mother against Charles Vallow.
 He said he then took out a gun and acted in self-defense when Charles Vallow refused to back away from his sister.

 CLICK HERE TO GET THE FOX NEWS APP